kgfitzgerald/APU_MATH250_website/content/project/index.markdown

 The purpose of the rough draft and peer review is to give you an opportunity to get feedback on your analysis before the final product.

-Your team will write the rough draft in the `written-report.Rmd` file in your project repo and submit the pdf or html to Canvas.
+Your team will write the rough draft in the `written-report.qmd` file in your project repo and submit the pdf or html to Canvas.

 Below is a brief description of the sections to focus on in the draft:

-#### Introduction and data
+#### Introduction

 The introduction provides motivation and context for your research.
 Describe your topic (citing sources) and provide a concise, clear statement of your research question and hypotheses.

+#### Data

-Then, identify the source of the data, when and how it was collected, the cases, a general description of relevant variables.
+Identify the source of the data, when and how it was collected, the cases, a general description of relevant variables.
+This section should also include visualizations and summary statistics *relevant to your research question*.

 #### Methodology

-The methodology section should include visualizations and summary statistics relevant to your research question.
-You should also justify the choice of statistical method(s) used to answer your research question.
+Describe and justify the choice of statistical method(s) used to answer your research question (e.g. modeling choices, inference procedures, etc.).

 #### Results